 What are Cash Controls in Business?

-Cash control is cash management and internal control over cash.
-Controlling cash receipts and cash disbursements reduces erroneous payments, theft, and fraud.
+Cash control is cash management and internal control over cash and cash-related policies within a company.
+Cash controlling receipts and cash disbursements reduces erroneous payments, theft, and fraud.
 Internal control includes corporate governance, company policies, segregation of duties, authorized approvals for purchases, designated signature authority with limits, payments reconciliation, and bank account reconciliation.

 Internal control over cash improves as a business grows and increases its accounting team’s size to assign separation of duties in cash handling and recording cash transactions in the accounting records.